tudelft3d/geo2020/rules/index.md

 ---
 layout: page
-title: "Rules & registration for the Ps"
+title: "Info about the P"
 permalink: /rules/
 ---